jrpereirajr/pregnancy-symp-tracker-fhir-app/README.md

 Where `Server` is your FHIR Server address and `APIKeyCred` is an IRIS Interoperability credential with the FHIR Server API KEY.

-You can create a credential using the IRIS portal >> Interoperability >> Credentials.
-Click on the New button, inform the credential ID and the FHIR Server API KEY in the Password field, then save by hiting the Save button.
+You can create a credential using the [IRIS portal](http://localhost:64756/csp/sys/%25CSP.Portal.Home.zen) in the menu Interoperability >> Credentials.
+Click on the New button, inform the credential ID and the FHIR Server API KEY in the Password field, then save by hitting the Save button.

 ![IRIS Interoperability Credentials](https://github.com/jrpereirajr/pregnancy-symp-tracker-fhir-app/raw/master/img/qxDSg8Lk5o.png)